letsencrypt/website/content/post/2015-8-13-lets-encrypt-community-support.markdown

 [Clay Shirky once said](https://www.youtube.com/watch?v=Xe1TZaElTAs) that you’ll make more accurate predictions about the quality and longevity of services in a Web-driven world “if you ask yourself not what’s the business model, but rather do the people who like it take care of each other?”

-No amount of staffing could provide the level of support that a stong community of fellow users is capable of providing.
+No amount of staffing could provide the level of support that a strong community of fellow users is capable of providing.
 We sincerely hope that our users will join us in taking care of each other.

 We’d like to thank [Discourse](https://www.discourse.org/) for providing the Let’s Encrypt Community Support platform and hosting.